yevgenykuz/service-discovery-demo-parent/java-apps/README.rst

     # stop:
     docker-compose -f docker-compose-java-kafka.yml down

-An agent will be downloaded from the configured manager for each application before running.
+ | An agent will be downloaded from the configured manager for each application before running.
+ | Depending on your machine, application startup may take a couple of minutes.
+ | To access Kafka manually, use port *9003*.

 Flow Triggering
 ---------------